 Grant Description:

-The Growing Strong Program is a 4-H club designed to improve youth and family physical activity and eating behaviors, nutrition knowledge, and plant science knowledge.
-The program uses evidence-based curricula, including Learn, Grow, Eat, & Go! and Junior Master Gardener.
-Youth participating in these curricula have shown a reduction in BMI and improved eating and physical activity behaviors, and families have increased gardening, meal preparation, and family meals.
-Youth meet weekly for activities including fall and spring school vegetable gardens, student garden journals and blogging, fresh vegetable tastings, easy vegetable recipe demonstrations they can then take home, preparation and participation in 4-H food contests, family stories aligned with Alaska Teaching Standard (English/Spanish), and family nights.
+Youth meet weekly for activities including fall and spring school vegetable gardens, student garden journals and blogging, fresh vegetable tastings, easy vegetable recipe demonstrations they can then take home, preparation and participation in 4-H food contests, family stories aligned with Alaska Teaching Standards, and family nights.
 Additional opportunities include the Walk Across Alaska program, home engagement activities, and family newsletters.
 Youth have ongoing opportunities as officers and youth leaders.
-The program is multilevel, reaching both youth and parents for activities and leadership opportunities.
+The program reaches both youth and parents through activities and leadership opportunities.

 Contact(s):